 The last cycle began in 1996 and peaked around 2001.
 In 2007 the number of sunspots was getting very low and experts were predicting that the next cycle would soon begin.
 Most agreed that it would be a very strong cycle with large amounts of solar activity peaking in 2012.
 However, experts were surprised when the Sun remained relatively spotless for several years - the deepest and longest solar minimum in the past century.
 The current cycle finally began revving up in early 2010, much later and weaker than predicted.
-This new information caused the predictions to be refined, and now most experts agree that the current cycle will be relatively weak with a maximum occurring sometime in the spring of 2013.
+This new information caused the predictions to be refined, and now most experts agree that the current cycle will be relatively weak with a maximum occurring sometime in mid-2013.
 Over a span of just a few years, surprises from the Sun forced expert predictions for the next cycle to change drastically, from very strong to very weak.
 In fact some recent evidence (as of June 2011) suggests that the Sun might soon be entering a period with little to no sunspot activity for years or even decades.
-None of these predictions are very certain; the only thing that is certain is that we still have much to learn about the fundamental causes of the solar cycle.
+We still have much to learn about the fundamental causes of the solar cycle.